jujaga/nr-email-microservice/api/README.md

 The Email Microservice is a [node.js](https://nodejs.org/) server that demonstrates how one could call the Common Messaging Service (CMSG) and integrate it into an application.

+## API Documentation
+The API is documented in Open API 3.
+The documentation can be viewed/downloaded from a running instance at /api/v1/docs path.
+View the [api spec yaml](./msgService/v1.api-spec.yaml).

 ### Prerequisites
 Since Common Messaging Service (CMSG) is authenticated and authorized with [WebADE](http://webade.org), we need to have our application (MSSC) authorized to call CMSG.
 To do this, we can use [Get Token](https://github.com/bcgov/nr-get-token) to create a service client.
 This will give us a service client id and password for a particular Common Services environment.
 We will need the WebADE OAuth Token url and the CMSG url for that environment.